-1 Safety and Regulatory Information
+1 Safety and regulatory information

 The product documentation helps you use the product safely and efficiently.
-Follow the instructions provided here and in the Chapter 1.1, "Safety Instructions", on page 5.
+Follow the instructions provided here and in the following chapters.

 Intended use

 The product is intended for the development, production and verification of electronic components and devices in industrial, administrative, and laboratory environments.
 Use the product only for its designated purpose.
 Observe the operating conditions and performance limits stated in the data sheet.